In this article we will examine the difficulties and frustrations athletes suffer with acute and chronic hamstring problems.

 - The number of non-contact hamstring injuries has nevertheless been on the rise, particularly in sports like soccer and football.

-- Training induced adaptations in hamstring activation patterns can thus lead to an increased injury susceptibility.5
+- Training-induced adaptations in hamstring activation patterns can thus lead to an increased injury susceptibility.5

 Hamstring Muscle Syndrome, Buttock Pain and High Hamstring Tendinopathy – is stretching the danger?

-Beyond how to stretch hamstrings – how to repair injured hamstrings: From a regenerative medicine perspective, the preferred long term solution is to strengthen the ischial tuberosity, a point of attachment for the hamstring muscles with regenerative soft-tissue treatments such as Prolotherapy, Platelet Rich Plasma, and Stem Cell Therapy.
+Beyond how to stretch hamstrings – how to repair injured hamstrings: From a regenerative medicine perspective, the preferred long-term solution is to strengthen the ischial tuberosity, a point of attachment for the hamstring muscles with regenerative soft-tissue treatments such as Prolotherapy, Platelet Rich Plasma, and Stem Cell Therapy.
 These injection treatments stimulate repair of the buttock pain and posterior thigh pain.
 One way they do so is by strengthening the tendon attachments of the semitendinosus, semimembranosus, biceps femoris muscles of the hamstring.

 This is attested to by the pain deep in the buttocks or upper back-side of the thigh reported by some patients and confirmed by physical examination as tendon injury near the origin of the hamstring muscle off of the ischial tuberosity.
 That is the name of the bone which bears body weight in the seated position.
 It is an injury we see in mid to long distance runners, yoga practitioners, and occasionally non-athletic individuals who have been injured by improper chiropractic adjustments or physical therapy.

-- Occasionally the damage to the tendon in chronic cases can be severe enough to cause irritation of the nearby sciatic nerve, thus producing back pain symptoms of referred pain down the entire back of the leg which are more typically associated with herniated lumbar discs.
+- Occasionally the damage to the tendon in chronic cases can be severe enough to cause irritation of the nearby sciatic nerve, thus producing back pain symptoms of referred pain down the entire back of the leg which is more typically associated with herniated lumbar discs.

 The pain is worse when the patient is seated on a hard surface, and after running, especially at faster speeds.
 There can be pain at rest in severe cases.